faustlarsen/resume/README.md

 ## Setup/Installation Requirements

-_To view the software click here_ _https://faustlarsen.github.io/portfolio/_
+ - _To view the software click here_ _https://faustlarsen.github.io/resume/_
-_To edit the code install VSCode, Sublime, Atom or a similar code eitor_
+ - _To edit the code install VSCode, Sublime, Atom or a similar code eitor_

  1. _Navigate to https://github.com/faustlarsen/resume._
  2. _Click on 'Download Code'  button to downoal this repository_
  3. _Open with code editor to view or edit the code_
- 4. _To view double click on  .html file_
+ 4. _To view the file double click on the .html file_

 ## Support and contact details